M

 July 4, 1999 - Atheists in Foxholes Monument, Freedom From Religion Foundation (FFRF), Lake Hypatia Freethought Hall, Munford, Alabama (USA).
 Inscribed: "In memory of ATHEISTS IN FOXHOLES and the countless FREETHINKERS [atheists, agnostics & skeptics of any persuasion] who have served this country with honor and distinction.
 Presented by the national FFRF with hope that in the future humankind may learn to avoid all war."
 The FFRF originally proposed an "Atheists in Foxholes" monument to replace a cross on public property in San Diego, California, but the foundation's formal bid was rejected in favor of religious bidders.

 October 20, 2001 - Kentucky Memorial, Kentucky Avenue, Vicksburg, Mississippi (USA).
 "Soldiers from Kentucky fought on both sides of the Battle.
-The Memorial is a statue of Presidents Lincoln and Davis (both Kentucky natives) with words from both of them calling for reconciliation between the North and South.
+The Memorial is a statue of Presidents Lincoln & Davis (both Kentucky natives) with words from both of them calling for reconciliation between the North & South.
 At the start of the war Kentucky declared itself to be neutral and only sided with Union after a Confederate invasion.
 Even so, the Conferdacy still had support there and was able to recruit soldiers both then and during a later invasion in 1862."
 Built by State of Kentucky.

 September 2002 - "The Fin Project: From Swords Into Plowshares," Pelican Harbor, North Bay Village, Miami, Florida (USA).
 24 submarine fins.
 Two monuments in different cities (Miami & Seattle, Washington) made from the surplus fins of nuclear attack submarines by sculptor John T. Young.